tranw402/tranw.github.io/essays/busqueda.md

   - Sudo
 ---

+### SPOILERS AHEAD

+Busqueda is an Easy rated box on HackTheBox and was the first box I ever finished with minimal guidance.
+It makes use of outdated software versions with an exploit openly available on the web as is pretty common with other Easy rated boxes.
+Password reuse allows for a good amount of lateral movement and misconfigured sudo permissions is at the heart of allowing for extensive information gathering on this box.

 ## Enumeration

 We will first run an nmap scan.
 Notice that port 80 is open indicating an HTTP web server is open.